NateByers/manipRidem/manipRidem.md

 ========================================================
 - There are two basic ways to combine data frames
 - The first is by sticking (or binding) two data frames together
-- The second is by merging two data frames
+- The second is by merging

 Combining
 ========================================================